How to Write the University of Michigan – Ann Arbor Essays 2020-2021

 How to Write the University of Michigan Essays

-This essay is what CollegeVine calls a “Why This College” supplement: it is meant to gauge your interest in the school and how you would fit into/contribute to the academic and social environment of the university.
-This supplement contains two significant questions that you need to answer in order to effectively respond to the essay:
+This essay is what CollegeVine calls a “Why This College” supplement: it is meant to gauge your interest in the school and how you would contribute to the academic and social environment of the university.
+This supplement contains two significant questions that you need to answer:

-- Why do you like the specific College at UMichigan?
+- Why do you like the specific College at UMich?

 - Why is this program a good fit for you on a personal and academic level?

-Basically, the admissions officers want to see whether you are genuinely passionate about attending the university (not reluctantly applying because your parents told you to) and whether you have though critically about how the academic opportunities offered by the college would couple with your academic interests.
+Basically, the admissions officers want to see whether you are genuinely passionate about attending the university (not reluctantly applying because your parents told you to, or because you see it as a safety school).
+They also want to know whether you have thought critically about how the college can support your academic and professional interests.

-Specificity is key.
-If there is only one thing you come away with in regards to answering this question, it is to do your research.
+Specificity is key, and you’ll need to do your research.
 Put the time and effort into studying what the university has to offer and what opportunities appeal to you.
 Why do you be a student here?
 Why is this college different to you from any other university?

 An effective way of checking that your essay is sufficiently specific to the school is the Name Plug-in Test.
 The steps to the Name Plug-In Test are as follows: